Activists hail SC's stay on cutting of mangroves for bridge in Mumbai | Science-Environment

 The apex court recently stayed the cutting of mangroves in the area for the construction of the bridge.

-Talking to PTI, Mumbai-based environment activist Zoru Bhathena hailed the SC's judgement and said the BMC knows that bridges can be built without destroying mangroves or causing damage to the environment.
+Talking to PTI, Mumbai-based environment activist Zoru Bhathena hailed the SC's judgment and said the BMC knows that bridges can be built without destroying mangroves or causing damage to the environment.

 ''All they need is a proper design.
 We hope they will redesign it (the project) properly,'' he said.